1. Introduction

 - When the team and stakeholders agree on the API design, a developer uses the document to generate a server-side skeleton code using a document generator tool.

-- Finally, the developer starts working on the business logic of the API using the previously generated code.
+- Finally, the developer starts working on the API’s business logic using the previously generated code.

 OAS 3.1 allows specifying HTTP resources, verbs, response codes, data models, media types, security schemes, and other API components.